data-dependent/osrs-guides/skilling.md

 Not all actions which change the skilling tick have this _after the skilling timer has gone off_ condition.
 In fact, eating most food will add three ticks to the skilling tick, regardless of the value of the skilling timer.
 We'll case such food items _3t foods_.

 When the skilling timer is positive, we can directly see the effect of the additive delay from eating.
-While attacking an enemy, our skilling timer will always be nonnegative, therefore making eating a 3t food always slow us down by three ticks.
+While attacking an enemy, our skilling timer will always be nonnegative, therefore eating a 3t food always slow us down by three ticks.

 <div style="text-align:center"><img src="https://i.imgur.com/f7ZU5p2.gif" alt="Combat delay from eating" width=500>

 Below we describe in text the actions in the clip.
  - **Tick 1**: During our turn, we attack the guard.
-This sets our skilling timer to 3, due to our 4 tick weapon.
+This sets our skilling timer to 4, due to our 4 tick weapon.
- - **Tick 2**: The skilling timer decrements to 2.
+ - **Tick 2**: The skilling timer decrements to 3.
- - **Tick 3**: The skilling timer decrements to 1.
-During client input, we eat a swordfish, making our skilling timer be 1+3=4.
+ - **Tick 3**: The skilling timer decrements to 2.
+During client input, we eat a swordfish, making our skilling timer be 2+3=5.
- - **Tick 4**: The skilling timer decrements to 3.
+ - **Tick 4**: The skilling timer decrements to 4.
 During client input, we start interacting with the guard.
+ - **Tick 5**: The skilling timer decrements to 3.
- - **Tick 5**: The skilling timer decrements to 2.
+ - **Tick 6**: The skilling timer decrements to 2.
- - **Tick 6**: The skilling timer decrements to 1.
+ - **Tick 7**: The skilling timer decrements to 1.
- - **Tick 7**: The skilling timer decrements to 0.
+ - **Tick 8**: The skilling timer decrements to 0.
 During our turn, in interaction with npcs, we attack the guard.
-This sets our skilling timer to 3.
+This sets our skilling timer to 4.

 If the skilling tick is in the past, eating a 3t food won't necessarily bring the skilling tick into the future.
 Therefore, in contrast to eating while attacking, our attacks won't be slowed down if (after being idle) we eat before starting to attack.

 <div style="text-align:center"><img src="https://i.imgur.com/87dd8IH.gif" alt='No delay when eating before combat' width=500>

 Below we describe in text the actions in the clip.
  - **Tick 1**: The skilling timer is some large negative number, say -999.
-During client input, we eat a swordfish, making our skilling timer be -999+3=-996.
+During client input, we eat a swordfish, making our skilling timer be -999+4=-995.
 During client input, we start interacting with the guard.
-During our turn, in interaction with npcs, we attack the guard, setting our skilling timer to 3.
+During our turn, in interaction with npcs, we attack the guard, setting our skilling timer to 4.
+ - **Tick 2**: The skilling timer decrements to 3.
- - **Tick 2**: The skilling timer decrements to 2.
+ - **Tick 3**: The skilling timer decrements to 2.
- - **Tick 3**: The skilling timer decrements to 1.
+ - **Tick 4**: The skilling timer decrements to 1.
- - **Tick 4**: The skilling timer decrements to 0.
-During our turn, in interaction with npcs, we attack the guard, setting our skilling timer to 3.
+ - **Tick 5**: The skilling timer decrements to 0.
+During our turn, in interaction with npcs, we attack the guard, setting our skilling timer to 4.

 Eating food will bring the skilling tick into the future when the skilling timer is a small enough negative number.
 For instance, when the skilling timer is -1, eating a 3t food such as roe or caviar moves the skilling timer to 2.
 Since this is the same effect as from a knife-log, sometimes this is referred to as eating having the ability to "continue cycles".
 An example is shown below.